 promoting a workplace that is free from discrimination or harassment based on race, colour, religion, gender, age, national origin, disability or other factors that are unrelated to the Corporation's business interests;

 supporting fair competition and laws prohibiting restraints of trade and other unfair trade practices;

 conducting our activities in full compliance with all applicable environmental laws;

-keeping the political activities of our directors, officers and employees separate from our business;
+keeping the political activities of our Board Members, Officers, Employees and Contractors separate from our business;

 prohibiting any illegal payments, gifts, or gratuities to any government officials or political party or to any other person or Corporation;